dport96/ITM352/morea/100.Objects-Arrays-I/experience-arrays.md

 ```

 #### Exercise 3.
 (8 minutes)
 a.
+Create a new file Ex3a.html and copy the array `product_quantities` you used in Exercise #1 into this file.
-Given your array in `product_quantities` above, use a for loop to iterate through the array, printing each element in its own row of a table.
+Use a for loop to iterate through the `product_quantities` array, printing each element in its own row of a table.
 The result should look something like:

 <table style="border: 1px solid black;text-align: center;">
 <tr style="border: 1px solid black;"><th style="border: 1px solid black;">Product #</th><th>Quantity</th></tr>